UAE government confirms full list of UAE public holidays for 2019

 Formerly referred to as Martyr’s Day, this holiday honours the Emiratis who have died while protecting their country.
 It falls on a Saturday in 2019, which means it won’t be combined with National Day.

 December 2 – UAE National Day

 2019 will mark the UAE’s 48th birthday, celebrating the unification of the seven emirates in 1971.
-It falls on a Monday this year, and as we had a two-day holiday on Sunday and Monday for the occasion in 2018, it may be that it’s a four-day weekend again in 2019.
+It falls on a Monday this year, and as we will have a two-day holiday on Monday 2 and Tuesday 3 December.

 We’ll update this page through the year as public holidays are announced, so be sure to bookmark it.